 Overwatering is perhaps the most common problem people face when growing rosemary.
-Luckily, it is pretty easy to tell if a rosemary plant has been overwatered, and it is usually also pretty easy to save it.
+Luckily, it is pretty easy to identify and it is usually also pretty easy to save it.

-In this post, I describe the five easiest signs to look out for to know if a rosemary plant has been overwatered and explain precisely how you can save it and prevent it from happening in the future.
+In this post, I describe the five easiest signs to look out for and explain precisely how you can save your rosemary if it has been overwatered and how to prevent it from happening in the future.

 The first signs of rosemary being overwatered are that the needle-shaped leaves turn yellow and brown, the plant begins to wilt (or droop), and some leaves may fall off.
 Additionally, the plant will slow or stop growing entirely, the soil won’t dry out, and powdery mildew may appear on the leaves.